 Make sure that your YouTube channel is SEO optimized as that can help your rankings in Google searches.

 Vlogs are a popular content type on YouTube for B2B brands, and you can easily repurpose previously published blog content in video format.

-Demos of your product and how-to explainer videos are a great way to inform potential buyers of how your offerings look and feel.
+Demos of your product and how-to explainer videos are a great way to inform potential buyers of how your offerings look and feel, and you can even craft branded intros for all your videos.
 Current customers can also benefit from power user tip videos or on-demand webinars that make them feel supported at times that are convenient for them to view.

 You could also share brand story videos or behind the scenes footage of your work culture if you are looking for video content ideas.

 Instagram is another top option for B2B marketers.
 Over 200 million people on Instagram visit at least one business page each day.